Amex Gold vs. Capital One Savor: Which one should you choose?

 - 1% cash back on all other purchases

-As you can see, the biggest differences are in the areas of entertainment, grocery stores, and flights:
+As you can see, the biggest differences are in the areas of entertainment, grocery stores/U.S. supermarkets, and flights:

 - Capital One Savor wins if you anticipate spending more on entertainment

 - Amex Gold is the winner if you spend more on flights (booked directly with airlines or through the Amex travel portal)

 - Amex Gold is the winner if you anticipate spending more at supermarkets

 The Capital One Savor carries an annual fee of just $95, compared to the Amex Gold which carries an annual fee of $250 (see rates and fees).

 One thing to factor in, however, is that the Amex Gold also includes up to $120 in dining credits (up to $10 in statement credits monthly when you pay with the American Express® Gold Card at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack locations. ).
 Enrollment required for select benefits.

 The Amex Gold and Capital One Savor each carries unique perks.
 Generally speaking, if you travel a bit more frequently or like having discounts at select stores, you’ll probably find the Amex Gold to be more useful.
 On the other hand, if you use Lyft frequently, the Capital One Savor might be the better fit for you.